IepIweidieng/duzhi-bot-2021/README.md

 #### b.
 Servo

-Or You can use [servo](http://serveo.net/) to expose local servers to the internet.
+Alternatively, you can use [Servo](http://serveo.net/) to expose local servers to the internet.

 ## Finite State Machine
 ![fsm](./img/show-fsm.png)